 I work mostly from photographs I have taken in North Carolina, Hawaii, Canada, France, Italy and England over the past few years.
 There are even a couple from photos I took back in the late sixties in Algeria, where I did a Peace Corps-type stint.
-The couple of exceptions where I didn't work from my own photo are noted in my portfolio.
+A few exceptions where I didn't work from my own photo are noted in my portfolio.

 I haven't tried plein air (out in the field) painting yet, but it is probably in my future.